AlexChalk/AlexChalk.github.io/presents.md

 Bandcamp is my preferred choice for listening to music.
 You have to pay for records you listen to more than a few times (like in the old days), and the company commission on sales is means-tested, which means lesser-known artists receive almost all of the money you pay (and even successful artists keep >80%).
 If you buy me a [gift card](bandcamp-gift-card-link) on their site then you can help me find and enjoy new music.

+#### Cordless Vacuum

+If you are feeling very generous (or coordinating with others), I'd really like a cordless stick vacuum.
+I mostly trust [The Wirecutter](wirecutter-cordless-vacuum-link) for this sort of purchase, which means the model I'm after is the Ryobi 18V One+ HP (but check the link to make sure it's still recommended).
+It's sold exclusively via [Home Depot](ryobi-link)—please get the model that comes with a charger.

 #### Frank and Oak

 Frank and Oak is a Montréal-based clothing company.
 I like their clothes, but I would prefer [gift cards](frank-and-oak-link) so that I can pick out what I want for myself.